Definition of Advertising Objectives

 Positioning essentially involves defining what the product does and who it is meant for.
-Creative positioning involves development and/or reinforcement of an image or set of associations for a brand.
+Creative positioning involves the development and/or reinforcement of an image or set of associations for a brand.

 There are seven ways of positioning a brand:

-Price-quality: Giving value through quality products sold at low prices, or high quality products at competitive prices, or superior quality at a premium.
+Price-quality: Giving value through quality products sold at low prices, or high-quality products at competitive prices, or superior quality at a premium.

-Product use: The idea is that when people think of a specific use of the product, they would automatically think of the brand name.
+Product use: The idea is that when people think of specific use of the product, they would automatically think of the brand name.